-For the year ended 31 December 2016, selling and distribution expenses of the Group amounted to approximately RMB2,521,000 (2015: approximately RMB1,755,000), representing an increase of approximately 43.6% or approximately RMB766,000 as compared to the corresponding period in 2015.
-The increase was mainly due to (i) increase in salary and welfare of approximately RMB229,000; (ii) increase in repair and maintenance fee incurred for those completed EPC Projects and Equipment Projects of approximately RMB267,000; and (iii) increase in advertising and promotion fee of approximately RMB120,000.
+For the year ended 31 December 2017, selling and distribution expenses of the Group amounted to approximately RMB3,173,000 (2016: approximately RMB2,521,000), representing an increase of approximately 25.9% or approximately RMB652,000 as compared to the corresponding period in 2016.
+The increase was mainly due to increase in salary and welfare of approximately RMB330,000, increase in transportation expenses of approximately RMB55,000, increase in travelling expenses of approximately RMB146,000 and increase in entertainment expenses of approximately RMB113,000.